 Reverse mortgage’ – a concept introduced by Finance 2007 -provides that a senior citizen will be able to avail of monthly income streams by mortgaging a house owned by him.
 For more details read the following article :- Reverse mortgage created under a scheme made and notified by the Central Government shall not be regarded as a transfer U/s.
 2(47)

-3. Tax benefits on medical insurance hiked
+3. Tax benefits on medical insurance hiked for Senior Citizens

-A senior citizen can avail of higher of higher deduction of Rs 20,000 u/s Section 80D and the same limit is been further increased to Rs.
-30,000/- from A.Y.
-2016-17.
+a.
+A senior citizen can avail of higher of higher deduction of Rs 50,000 u/s Section 80D in respect of medical insurance premium for Financial Year 2019-20.

 8. Senior citizens receive a higher interest (up to 50 bps) on a 5-year fixed deposit, which is eligible for deduction from the total income under Section 80C.

 9. Senior citizens can claim exemption on the tax deducted at source (TDS) on interest income earned on deposits.
 It can be done by submitting Form 15H under Section 197 of the IT Act.

 Income-tax Act, 1961 provides no exemption to senior citizen or very senior citizen from filing of return of income.
 However, to provide relief to the senior citizens (whose age is 75 years or more) and to reduce the compliance burden on them, the Finance Act, 2021, has inserted a new Section 194P.